clips/seg-cnn/README.md

 # Segment CNN for relation classification with external features
 This is the code for the paper [Revisiting neural relation classification in clinical notes with external information](http://aclweb.org/anthology/W18-5603), by Simon Šuster, Madhumita Sushil and Walter Daelemans, published at the Workshop on Health Text Mining and Information Analysis (LOUHI), EMNLP, in 2018.
+The link to the implementation of the vanilla SegCNN is available [here](https://github.com/yuanluo/seg_cnn).

 ### Requirements
 Code is written in Python (2.7) and requires Theano (0.9).